sebastian-zieba/PACMAN/joss/paper.md

 The Hubble Space Telescope (HST) has become the preeminent workhorse facility for the characterization of extrasolar planets.
 Launched in 1990 and never designed for the observations of exoplanets, the STIS spectrograph on HST was used in 2002 to detect the first atmosphere ever discovered on a planet outside of our solar system [@Charbonneau2002].

-HST has currently the two most powerful operating tools in space to characterize exoplanets over a broad spectral range:
+HST has currently two of the most powerful operating tools in space to characterize exoplanets over a broad spectral range:
 The Space Telescope Imaging Spectrograph (STIS; installed in 1997) in the UV and the Wide Field Camera 3 (WFC3; installed in 2009) in the Near Infrared (NIR).
 With the introduction of a spatial scan mode on WFC3 [@McCullough2012; @Deming2012] where the star moves perpendicular to the dispersion direction during an exposure, WFC3 observations have become very efficient due to the reduction of overhead time and the possibility of longer exposures without saturation.

 For exoplanet characterization, WFC3 is used for transit and secondary eclipse spectroscopy and phase curve observations.
 The instrument has two different grisms: G102 with a spectral range from 800 nm to up to 1150 nm and G141 encompassing 1075 nm to about 1700 nm.
 The spectral range of WFC3/G141 is primarily sensitive to molecular absorption from water at approximately 1.4 microns.
-This lead to the successful detection of water in the atmosphere of over a dozen of exoplanets [e.g., @Deming2013; @Huitson2013; @Fraine2014; @Kreidberg2014b; @Evans2016].
+This led to the successful detection of water in the atmosphere of over a dozen of exoplanets [e.g., @Deming2013; @Huitson2013; @Fraine2014; @Kreidberg2014b; @Evans2016].
 The bluer part of WFC3, the G102 grism, is also sensitive to water and most notably led to the first detection of a helium exosphere [@Spake2018].

 Here we present `PACMAN`, an end-to-end pipeline developed to reduce and analyze HST/WFC3 data.